What is the best cloud storage for UK small business?

 What is the best free cloud storage?

 BT Cloud goes even further, bundling up to 1TB (1,000 GBs) with broadband subscriptions, so the monthly cost is sunk.
-Ditto OneDrive, which bundles storage of 1TB and up per user with its monthly Office 365 subscription.
+Ditto OneDrive, which bundles storage of 1TB and up per user with its monthly Office 365 subscription and OneDrive for Business.

 How much does 1TB of cloud storage cost?

-OneDrive offers the cheapest 1TB of storage at £5.99 per user per month but iCloud offers double that capacity at 2TB for just 67p more a month.
-Most expensive is Google Drive at £8.28 a month.
+OneDrive offers the cheapest 1TB of storage at £5.99 per user per month but iCloud offers double that capacity at 2TB for £8.99 a month.
+Google Drive is £7.99 a month on the Premium package.

 Small business UK cloud storage tariff comparison per user/per month